top of page

 Length of Reading: Chapter

-Our summary: In 5 separate activities, students (1) share quotes from slaves; (2) write poems about resisting slavery in groups; (3) read a poem; and (4) create a T-Chart about slave resistance and how owners attempted to crush resistance.
+In 5 separate activities, students (1) share quotes from slaves; (2) write poems about resisting slavery in groups; (3) read a poem; and (4) create a T-Chart about slave resistance and how owners attempted to crush resistance.
 Finally (5), you have the option to assign a chapter from Howard Zinn's A People's History of the United States.
+Click button below for a more in-depth description.

 Abolitionists